offconvex/offconvex.github.io/_posts/generalization2.md

 PAC-Bayes approaches try to formalize the above intuition by defining a flat minimum as follows: it is a net $C$ such that adding appropriately-scaled gaussian noise to all its trainable parameters does not greatly affect the training error.
 This allows quantifying the "volume" idea above in terms of probability/measure (see [my lecture notes](http://www.) or [Dziugaite-Roy](https://arxiv.org/abs/1703.11008)) and yields some explicit estimates on sample complexity.
 However, it has proved difficult to obtain good quantitative estimates from this calculation, especially for convolutional nets.

-We formalize "flat minimum" using a stronger form of noise stability.
+We formalize "flat minimum" using noise stability of a slightly different form.
 Roughly speaking, it says that if we inject appropriately scaled gaussian noise at the output of some layer, then this noise gets attenuated as it propagates up to higher layers.
 (Here "top" direction refers to the output of the net.)
+This is obviously related to notions like dropout, though it arises also in nets that are not trained with dropout.
 The following figure illustrates how noise injected at a certain layer of VGG19 (trained on CIFAR10) affects the higher layer, in percentage terms.

 <p style="text-align:center;">